Trouble in Waterlily

 - It has a golden head.
 It has a golden tail.
 It has no body.
 Answer: A gold coin

 - Two bodies in one, the longer I stand, the faster I run.
-Answer: Hourglass
+Answer: An hourglass

 - You keep it, but it never ages.
 Once shared it is gone forever.
-Answer: Secret
+Answer: A secret

 Other ways to get past Boggle